juniorxxue/OOP/README.md

-# What Is Object-Oriented Programming?
+# What is Object-Oriented Programming?

 ## Benjamin C. Pierce's Answer